mlopscommunity/community-survey/initially_proposed_topics.md

 # KEPT FOR HISTORICAL PURPOSES - NOT CURRENT

+This is the original list that was used as fodder for what we could ask.

 ## Identify the personas within our community

 Beyond job title, who are we?
 What skills do we have?
 What responsibilities do we own?
 What are our attitudes and perceptions towards/of MLOps?
 What types of organizations do we work for?
 What team structure(s) are we a part of?